chargenp/ENG-project-documentation/source/faq.rst

 **How do I make my way around the website?**
 ----------------------------------------------
 	We have an entire section dedicated to helping answer this.
-Go to our :ref:`navigation` page for more information!
+Go to our :ref:`navigation` page for more information.

 **How do I register for a tournament?**
 ------------------------------------------